Case Management is a key service offered to all clients in our Transformational Housing Program.

 COI case management staff are trained in Trauma Informed Care, which is a treatment framework that recognizes that people often have various kinds of trauma in their lives, and Critical Time Intervention, a practice that mobilizes support for society’s most vulnerable individuals during times of transition.

 Two special areas of focus for our case managers are services for veterans and transitional youth, aged 18-25.

 Good 2 Go Veterans Case Management

 Good 2 Go includes weekly Veteran’s Advisory meetings which promote goals, camaraderie, and healthy outlets for veterans in the community.
-Along with Peer Support and Case Management, veterans who qualify are also enrolled in Grant Per Diem housing.
+Along with Peer Support and Case Management, veterans who are in this program are also enrolled in Grant Per Diem housing.
 Grant Per Diem (GPD) is a housing program from the VA that provides wraparound services while the homeless veteran is in transitional housing.
 This provides a way for HUD VASH to get involved with the veterans – helping to link them with employment, education, and permanent housing.

 Good 2 Go aims to help each veteran gain employment, coping skills, income, and permanent housing.
 This program has a diverse group of veterans from all walks of life, and one thing in common: they all signed the dotted line.

 The main goal of the Transitions program is to help homeless young adults (aged 18-25) develop safe points in the community, build positive relationships, and increase training opportunities for employment and school.